 A pass/fail request form may be filed at the Registrar’s Office prior to the end of the 12th week for a semester course or the 5th week of a quad course.
 (See Registrar’s Calendar for specific dates.)
 Once the 12th week (or 5th week) is past, the pass/fail option cannot be changed back to a regular letter grade option.

 Any student may audit up to two courses a semester by filing an approved audit application at the Registrar's Office by the second week of the course.
 A $50 audit fee is charged per course.
 An audit does not meet any Wheaton requirement.
 No credit is given for courses audited.
 To have the audit recorded on a student’s transcript, the student is required to complete certain course requirements.
 In addition to the audit fee, any course fees will also be charged.
 Private lessons and independent studies cannot be audited.
+Students may not take any class for the purpose of preparing for the foreign language competency exam as an audit.

 Any student desiring an exception to academic requirements, published deadlines, or procedural policies may submit a written academic petition to the Registrar.
 Academic Petition forms are available in the Registrar’s Office.
 A petition should contain corroborating evidence of the extenuating circumstances that would warrant an exception to policy being granted.
 Petitions may be granted or denied.